bablidanu/Personal-Portfolio/Readme.md

 ---

 Welcome to my personal portfolio website!
 This project showcases my skills, projects, and contact information as a Frontend Developer.
-The website is designed to provide a comprehensive overview of my work and professional background.
+The website is designed to provide a comprehensive overview of my work.

 ## Features